Exilliar/debatedb/README.md

 - Components that are only used once in a view (but can be used in multiple views) should start with "The"
 - Filenames of single-file components should always use PascalCase (e.g. UserCard.vue)
 - Components that are only used by one view should be in their own folder within the components folder (this isn't in the source, it's my own opinion)

+### General styling notes

+- I chose not to use helper functions for the most part.
+Most components are fairly easy to understand and the code for each function (outside of some of the modal opening functions) isn't too long.
+Also I've already written the functions and reeeeeeealy cannot be bothered to move them now

 ## Project setup